-Driven by such concerns, Pathak and Autor, as well as such departmental colleagues as Joshua Angrist, recipient of the 2021 Nobel Prize in Economic Sciences, and 2018 MacArthur Fellow Amy Finkelstein PhD ’01, are engaged in research with the power to reshape key sectors of public life—work supported by the MIT Campaign for a Better World.
+Driven by such concerns, Pathak and Autor, as well as such departmental colleagues as Joshua Angrist, recipient of the 2021 Nobel Prize in Economic Sciences, and 2018 MacArthur Fellow Amy Finkelstein PhD ’01, are engaged in research with the power to reshape key sectors of public life.
 Their studies of health care, education, and the workforce— grounded in theory, novel experimentation, and data analysis—provide insights that frequently capture the attention of the press and sometimes shake up their field.

 “We have been a pioneering department for decades, and successful because we are highly innovative while at the same time quite practical,” says Autor.
 “New ideas start at MIT and diffuse from there.”

 In 2008, Finkelstein, the John and Jennie S. MacDonald Professor of Economics, encountered what she calls a “once-in-a-lifetime opportunity”: the state of Oregon was running a lottery to allocate a limited number of health care slots to uninsured citizens.
 She sprang into action to take advantage of this real-world, randomized trial.
 With research partner Katherine Baicker (now at the University of Chicago), Finkelstein evaluated the effects of Medicaid coverage on the uninsured, following both the lottery winners and losers over several years.